 Note: Certain single service arrangements may not be changeable after confirmation and any alteration may result in a cancellation charge of 100%.

 Cancellations: If you, or any member of your party, decides to cancel your booking after it has been confirmed, the first named person on the booking must email us at our offices or, where necessary, by email at .
 Your notice of cancellation will only take effect when it is received in writing by us and will be effective from the date on which we receive it.
-Email is acceptable method of notice in writing, however we would recommend the use of ‘read receipts’ where possible.
+Email is an acceptable method of notice in writing, however we would recommend the use of ‘read receipts’ where possible.
 Where you choose to correspond with us by email, you accept that our responses and all future correspondence shall also be by email.

 Should one or more member of a party cancel, it may increase the per person holiday price of those still travelling and you will be liable to pay this increase.

 Since we incur costs in cancelling your arrangements, you will have to pay the cancellation charges as follows (the cancellation charge detailed is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges which are not refundable in the event of the person(s) to whom they apply cancelling):

 Period before arrival date within which notification is received